jakepbrown27/azure-resource-pim-activation/README.md

 To-do
 1) Format the JSON body in a better method
 2) Streamline JSON body and conversion returned by the various api calls.
+3) Figure out a better way to exlude unnecessary users\roles from returned api calls.

 References:
 https://learn.microsoft.com/en-us/cli/azure/install-azure-cli